 1. Boosts Mineral Absorption and Bioavailability

-2. Reduction of Phytic Acid in the Body
+2. Lowers Phytic Acid in the Body

-Because phytase can break down phytic acid, our digestive process is streamlined and we have less chance of building up excess insoluble complexes in the digestive tract.
+Because phytase can break down phytic acid, our digestive process is streamlined, and we have less chance of building up excess insoluble complexes in the digestive tract.

-5. Cleaves Bound Phosphorus in the Body
+5. Frees Bound Phosphorus in the Body

 6. Boosts Bone Health